Alternative 4 (album)

-Alternative 4 is the fourth album by the British rock band Anathema.
+Alternative 4 is the fourth studio album by the English rock band Anathema.
 It was released on 22 June 1998 through Peaceville Records.
 Like the band's third album Eternity, Alternative 4 is sung with clean vocals.

 Background

 The album's title is derived from Leslie Watkins' book Alternative 3.
 Bassist and co-principal songwriter Duncan Patterson had read it a few years before they wrote the album.
 The book is about conspiracy theories, and most songs on Alternative 4 are about trust.
 Patterson would later play in a band with the same title, with songs based on similar themes.
 In keeping with the theme of conspiracies, the album cover is a modified photo of American astronaut Buzz Aldrin (depicted as an angel) on the Moon during the 1969 Apollo 11 mission – this is in reference to the conspiracy of the Moon landings.

 It is the last with Patterson and the only album released without John Douglas.
 He was replaced by Shaun Steels in 1997 but returned in 1998.